terrantsh/Compress/README.md

 # Compress
-Use C realize file compressed and uncompressed
+Use the C language to realize file compressed and uncompressed